NickCH-K/CVRoller/LayoutInstructions.md

 Current supported non-required options include:

 `theme`, which selects the theme that will be used for formatting.
 This can be a theme file location, or for PDFs can be the name of the moderncv theme of choice.
+Any theme options follow a comma, and take the form `option=value`, such as in `theme: defaulttheme.txt, titlecolor=#FF0000`.

 `sectionglue`, which is by default set to two line breaks (`sectionglue: "\br\br"`), tells CVRoller how to 'glue' sections together, i.e. what goes between them.
 Use `\br` to indicate line breaks, and otherwise use Markdown.